 You’ve paid off your house – or realized that you never will.

-You’ve budgeted money to pay for help at home, for Medicare premiums, for long term care – or realized that you will have to rely on charity and Medicaid.
+You’ve budgeted money to pay for help at home, for Medicare premiums, for long term care – or realized that you will have to rely on Medicaid.

 You have an emergency fund.